 FODMAP FRIENDLY VEGAN LAKSA

 Because of the aforementioned ingredients in traditional laksa, this dish could almost considered as ‘laksa inspired.’
 There are many different types of laksa, but this recipe, due to the dietary niches it addresses, doesn’t really fit into a box.
 To me, as somebody who hasn’t tasted an authentic laksa in a long ass time, it takes like heaven.
-To somebody who is learned in the art of laksa, it might be blasphemous.
-Just getting all my caveats in, you know.
+To somebody who is learned in the art of laksa, it might be average.
+Just trying to cater for the digestively challenged.

 This laksa recipe is FODMAP friendly, vegan and vegetarian, grain free, gluten free, and nut free.
 I have tried to make it as friendly to as many diets as possible, but you can add in ingredients (nuts, noodles) as you see fit.